lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-“At certain points the societies seem to operate under the spell of ‘print magic’, that is, a faith that print could liberate mankind simply by bringing ideas into printed circulation.”
-(24)

 “tracing the way in which print formats and practices were elaborated and tested across different popular radical groups” (26) “How were they to identify and give form to the ‘general will’ of the people?”
 (26)

 “‘the scattered million’ and ‘the people’” (27)